todd-reagan/nile-api_demo/lambda/DEPLOYMENT.md

 ## Packaging the Lambda Functions

-The Lambda functions need to be packaged with the `utils.py` module.
+The Lambda functions need to be packaged for deployment.
 A script is provided to automate this process:

 ```bash
 # Navigate to the lambda directory